Open-source .NET 8 framework

-ADNC is a pragmatic .NET 8 framework and working reference implementation for modular monoliths, distributed applications, and microservice systems.
+ADNC is a pragmatic .NET 8 framework for modular monoliths, distributed microservices, production-grade infrastructure, and a working reference implementation.

 Docs Start from the architecture guides Quick start, Docker deployment, service layers, auth, cache, events, tracing.
 Code Generate and shape service code Development support for teams adopting ADNC conventions.
 Online Inspect the running ecosystem Explore the demo experience and companion admin front-end.
 GitHub Study the source and contribute Framework packages, gateway, demo services, database scripts, and deployment assets.